Joan Alexander-Serrano

 Joan Alexander-Serrano (née Alexander; born 1 February 1961) is a Grenadian former cricketer who played as a right-handed batter and right-arm medium bowler.
 She appeared in one Test match for the West Indies in 1976.
 She played domestic cricket for Grenada.
 She went on to play two List A matches for the United States in 2011.

+In 2020, Alexander-Serrano was appointed by USA Cricket as chair of its selection panel for the USA women's national team.
+She was reappointed to a second three-year term in 2023.